nerdle/qaeval/README.md

 [![Build Status](https://travis-ci.org/nerdle/qa-evaluation-framework.svg?branch=master)](https://travis-ci.org/nerdle/qa-evaluation-framework)

-QA Evaluation Framework
+QAEval
 =======================

 An Evaluation Framework for Question Answering Systems.

 ## Summary

-The goal of the _QA Evaluation Framework_ is to promote research on systems that retrieve answers rather than documents in response to a natural language question.
+The goal of the _QAEval_ is to promote research on systems that retrieve answers rather than documents in response to a natural language question.
 The focus is on systems that can function for a given topic.

 The framework will consist of a question set for each topics with.
 Each question set will consist of questions with different factoid question types.